 If you’re scraping for a lot of data, checking each website’s standards individually can be near impossible.
 You can save yourself the trouble by using an ethical web scraping tool that’s programmed to follow every website’s specific guidelines.
 In fact, we pride ourselves on having the most ethical web scraping tool, Scraping Robot.
 We always put customers and website owners first, as our tool is designed to follow ethical web scraping best practices and adhere to websites’ guidelines.

-Additionally, we work in tandem with Blazing SEO, ensuring we only use high-quality proxy IP addresses when scraping the web.
+Additionally, we work in tandem with Rayobyte, ensuring we only use high-quality proxy IP addresses when scraping the web.
 That way, you don’t have to worry about getting blocked in the middle of collecting data.

 Give credit where it’s due and respect copyright